 Since 2016 the IRMG has awarded an Early Career Award (previously called Young Investigator’s Award) each year to recognise the exceptional contribution to the field by an independent academic researcher at an early career stage.
-Details for the nominations process for each year will be announced on the News page of this site.
+Details for the nomination process can be found on the Information and Links page.

 2020 Winner